 3.4.3.
 LLM Questioning Playbook

-BLUF: Consolidated, ranked LLM Questioning Playbook — attack-vector-first, ordered by typical LLM vulnerability, with a step-by-step test protocol, the ranked techniques (Tier 1–2 prioritized), ready-to-run prompts, expected failure modes, detection checks, and quick mitigations.
-Paste into Obsidian as a single note; use the test template at the end to log results.
+BLUF: Consolidated, ranked LLM Questioning Playbook — attack-vector-first, ordered by typical LLM vulnerability, with a step-by-step test protocol, ranked techniques (Tier 1–2 prioritized), ready-to-run prompts, expected failure modes, detection checks, and quick mitigations.

 flowchart TD